Same-sex marriage in Malta: Marriage Act and other Laws (Amendment) Act, 2017

 After the Labour Party won the election comfortably, Muscat said that the Labour government intended to pass same-sex marriage legislation in the Parliament before the end of summer.
 On 18 June 2017, the Prime Minister announced that the same-sex marriage legislation would go through both readings on the first day of the parliamentary session, which would start on the week of June 26.
 On 23 June 2017, the Nationalist Party confirmed its intention to vote in favour of the bill, and introduce amendments at the committee stage.

 On 24 June 2017, the first reading of the bill was moved during the State Opening of Parliament.
 However, a number of Nationalist MPs raised concerns about parts of the law, specifically sections which replaced gender-specific references with gender-neutral terminology, and raised the prospect of the party having a free vote on the bill.
 The bill's second reading started on 26 June.
 Both Democratic Party MPs announced their intention to support the bill the same day.
 The second reading of the bill was completed on 5 July, with every member voting in favour except Nationalist MP Edwin Vassallo, and the bill passed the committee stage in the Consideration of Bills Committee on 6, 7 and 10 July.
 The committee rejected all amendments proposed by the Nationalist Party.
 On 12 July, the bill passed its third reading by a vote of 66–1, with every MP voting in favour except Vassallo.
 It was signed into law by President Marie-Louise Coleiro Preca on 1 August 2017.
 On 25 August, the Minister for European Affairs and Equality, Helena Dalli, issued a legal notice to commence the law on 1 September 2017.
-Florida-based Celebrity Cruises announced on October 11, 2017 that it will perform legal same-sex marriages on its ships while in international waters following the legalization of same-sex marriage in Malta, where most of the Celebrity fleet is registered.
+Florida-based Celebrity Cruises announced on 11 October 2017 that it would perform legal same-sex marriages on its ships while in international waters following the legalization of same-sex marriage in Malta, where most of the Celebrity fleet is registered.